fbpx

 The career of an underwater welder

-An underwater welder has professional training in welding and commercial diving; the latter (commercial diving) is more important.
-Underwater welders undergo vigorous training in diving and associated areas.
-You may not get the job of a professional underwater welder as soon as you complete your course; you may have to start as an apprentice and work your way up while improving your expertise.
-Many experienced underwater welders become instructors, consultants, and engineers in the area of underwater welding.
+One thing you can do to prepare for an underwater welding career is to adjust your expectations.
+You may not get the job of a professional underwater welder job as soon as you complete your course; you may have to start as an apprentice and work your way up while improving your welding skills.
+Many experienced underwater welders become instructors, consultants, and engineers in underwater welding.

 You might also like to read: The Last Guide To Underwater Welding You Will Ever Need